nomi-san/parsec-vdd/README.md

 added up to 16 per adapter.
 You have to ping the driver periodically to keep added displays alive, otherwise all of them will be unplugged after a second.
-There's no direct way to manipulate added displays, you should call Win32 Display API to change their display mode (see the ParsecVDisplay source).
+There's no direct way to manipulate added displays, you should call Win32 Display API to change their display mode (see the ParsecDisplay source).

 ```mermaid
 flowchart LR